 By doing so, cyclists can ensure they return to the saddle feeling refreshed and ready to achieve their next performance goals.

-Things Not To Do After Cycling
+Things Not To Do for Proper Recovery

 First and foremost, resist the temptation to become sedentary immediately.